-A weaker immune system is one reason people with high blood pressure and other health problems are at higher risk for coronavirus.
+Why people with high blood pressure may be at higher risk for coronavirus is not known.
+One possibility could be in the relationship between hypertension and the immune system.
 Long-term health conditions and aging weaken your immune system so it's less able to fight off the virus.
-Nearly two-thirds of people over 60 have high blood pressure.
+Almost two-thirds of people over 60 have high blood pressure.

 Another possibility is that the higher risk comes not from high blood pressure itself, but from certain drugs used to treat it -- ACE inhibitors and angiotensin receptor blockers (ARBs).

-Some large studies found no ties between the use of these drugs and how severe COVID-19 is.
-Other research suggests that they may make COVID-19 less severe.
+But other large studies found no ties between the use of these drugs and how severe COVID-19 is.
+Still other research suggests that they may make COVID-19 less severe.
 There’s also no proof that people have less severe illness after stopping them.

 Stopping these medications may make heart and kidney disease worse.
 It can also raise your risk of death.

 The American College of Cardiology and American Heart Association recommend that you keep taking your high blood pressure medicine as prescribed.
 If you don’t, it could raise your risk for a heart attack or stroke, putting you in the hospital just as coronavirus cases are coming in.